Electrical stimulation is one of the many treatment modalities used by our skilled experts

 Russian stimulation is a type of electrical stimulation that is similar to NMES but uses a different wave form.
 Russian stimulation is used often with patients who have had ACL reconstructions and have swelling that is inhibiting their quadriceps muscles from contracting.

-TREATMENT FOR ELECTRICAL STIMULATION AT PHYSIOCARE
+ELECTRICAL STIMULATION AT PHYSIOCARE

 Some forms of electrical stimulation are passive treatments and should be accompanied with active forms of physical therapy to provide lasting benefits.